robbkidd/robbkidd.github.com/source/_posts/2016-03-10-run-dependency-services-in-docker.markdown

 ## PostgreSQL

-For PostgreSQL, I updated the database configuration to accept an IP address from an environment variable, otherwise use localhost as it did before.
+For PostgreSQL, we update the database configuration to accept an IP address from an environment variable, otherwise use localhost as it did before.

 ```erb config/database.yml